Keynote Speaker: Angus Phillips, Oxford Brookes University

 Endorsements, blurbs and spine design: beyond the cover

 The cover of your book is crucial – both its design and the information it gives to potential readers influence buying decisions from retailers and readers alike.
-Chelsea and Alice look at all of the important elements of the cover from both a marketing and an aesthetic point of view.
+Chelsea and Jonathan look at all of the important elements of the cover from both a marketing and an aesthetic point of view.

 Be a PR star: making the most of media opportunities

 With over 20 years’ experience working for both publishers and independent authors, Ben will show you how you can maximise your public relations efforts and raise your book’s profile.